NclRSE-Training/hpc-intro-rocket/episodes/50-transferring-files.md

 :::

 ::: keypoints
- - "`wget` and `curl -O` download a file from the internet."
+ - `wget` and `curl -O` download a file from the internet.
- - "`scp` transfers files to and from your computer."
+ - `scp` transfers files to and from your computer.
+ - `rsync` is good for large transfers because it only transfers changed files
 :::